Mastercard/installments-bnpl-api-reference-app/README.md

 1. **Merchant Participation**
 Provides information on partner merchants with product code and IPP relationship.

+**Note**: For PII countries(like GBR) where we need to pass the JWE encrypted payload to Merchant Participation APIs, this reference app has capability to do JWE encryption before sending the request.
+If we are directly calling API, one may need to explicitly encrypt and send the request(Refer MerchantParticipationInterceptor class).

 2. **Approvals API**
 The approvals should be completed within 24 hours of initiation.